 Update: Since posting this recipe, I’ve figured out that the ingredient list called for too much water.
 I’ve fixed the mistake below.

 Scant 1/3 cup light rye flour

 1/2 cup (1 stick/8 tbsp/4 oz) cold unsalted butter, cubed

 In a large mixing bowl, whisk together all-purpose flour, rye flour, and salt.
-Add butter cubes and use a pastry cutter, two forks, or your fingertips to mix the butter into the flour until it’s completely incorporated and crumbly (some lima bean-sized chunks, some pea-sized chunks).
-Sprinkle 3 tbsp seltzer water evenly over the butter-flour mixture, and use a wooden spoon or flexible spatula to mix it in.
-Squeeze a handful of the dough in your palm to see if it sticks to itself; if it doesn’t, add more seltzer water, 1 tbsp at a time.
+Add butter cubes and use a pastry cutter, two forks, or your fingertips to mix the butter into the flour until it’s completely incorporated and crumbly (approximately the texture of coarse breadcrumbs).
+Sprinkle 2 tbsp sparkling water over the butter-flour mixture, and use a wooden spoon or flexible spatula to mix it in.
+Squeeze a handful of the dough in your palm to see if it sticks to itself; if it doesn’t, add more sparkling water, 1 tsp at a time.